-“As much as people want to believe that you can be a sustainable company without completing the conservation assessments in your supply chain, that’s not true.
+As much as people want to believe that you can be a sustainable company without completing the conservation assessments in your supply chain, that’s not true.
 We were measuring losses, but without having done these quantitative assessments, we never would have gone as deep as we did.
 It changed the way we see and talk about ‘waste’.
 And thanks to our implementation of the work, sustainability in 2023 is a pillar for our company.
 It’s a license to operate – it’s not a nice to have, it’s a must have.”

-Deborah Wolman, VP of Sustainability & Revenue Management
+Deborah Wolman – VP of Sustainability & Revenue Management Nature’s Touch Frozen Foods

 Together with our partners at Second Harvest and Enviro-Stewards, we set out to prevent and reduce food loss and waste at Nature’s Touch’s production facilities in Abbotsford and Montreal, Canada as part of the Walmart Foundation funded Food Loss & Waste Implementation Program.
-We identified and helped Nature’s Touch implement 13 recommendations that decreased food waste throughout various stages of processing.
-We have highlighted three of the most impactful opportunities for Nature’s Touch below.

 1 | Montreal | 15,587 kg/year in Fruit Savings

 A large amount of product was being lost during packaging in the fillers due to bags not being fully open or overfilling of bags.
-Our team helped Nature’s Touch recognize the importance of improved maintenance and mechanical fine-tuning of bag sensors and bag openers to reduce the amount of product that misses bagging – saving 15,587 kg/year, which is equivalent to 10,000 meals in terms of calories.
+Our team helped Nature’s Touch recognise the importance of improved maintenance and mechanical fine-tuning of bag sensors and bag openers to reduce the amount of product that misses bagging – saving 15,587 kg/year, which is equivalent to 10,000 meals in terms of calories.

 2 | Abbotsford | 49,493 kg/year in Blueberry Savings

 In the calibration drum machines, blueberries were often at risk of falling in between the cracks, or off the sides.
 Therefore, significant guarding has been put in place to stop this.
-Flaps have been installed to direct fruit into the totes below and prevent side losses, averting 49,493 kg/year from going to waste!
+Flaps have been installed to direct fruit into the totes below and prevent side losses, averting 49,493 kg/year from going to waste.

 3 | Abbotsford | 66,817 kg/year in Fruit Savings